cypress-io/cypress-documentation/content/guides/getting-started/custom-mount-react.md

 ---
-title: Customizing Mount Commands for React
+title: Custom Mount Commands for React
 ---

 If your React component relies on context to work properly, you need to wrap